New Development Process

 - Fringe Annexation Fees

-- Connection Fees (may be deferred until time of connection)
+- Connection Fees (may be deferred until time of occupancy request.)

 - Any other fees identified at time of application, or during the project duration.